bazooka-ci/bazooka/docs/home/installation.md

 ## Install Docker

 Docker is an essential part of Bazooka.
-To install it, follow [these instructions](https://golang.org/doc/install)
+To install it, follow [these instructions](https://docs.docker.com/installation/)

 ## Install Bazooka

 Everything in Bazooka can be done through the CLI (Command Line Interface), including installing bazooka itself

-Download Bazooka CLI on our website (TODO), and then install bazooka
+Download Bazooka CLI on our website (Coming soon), add it to your `PATH` and then install bazooka

 ```bash
 $ bzk run